mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 for more details).
 If the slave has not caught up to the master within the configured time, an error will be returned.
 To the client side application, this will appear as an error on the statement that they were performing.
-This is caused by the fact that the syncronization command is executed with the original command as a multi-statement command.
+This is caused by the fact that the synchronization command is executed with the original command as a multi-statement command.

 ### `causal_reads_timeout`